FJShen/camultiplex/readme.md

 2) The number of subscribers are counted in pairs of RGB-Depth subscribers - therefore 1 RGB subscriber and 1 Depth subscriber are counted as "one" subscriber in the context of diversity.

-3) Referring to (2), the same logic applies for publishers.
+3) Referring to (2), the same logic applies to publishers.

 ---